tylerbutler/engineer/engineer/docs_source/settings.rst

       A list of paths that contain :doc:`posts` for the site.
 You can specify a single path here or multiple paths.
       When specifying multiple paths the files will always be processed in their original directory.

+      If you wish to include all subdirectories within a path, simply add a ``*`` to the end of the path.
+By default, however, Engineer will only include posts in the directory specified.

       .. seealso::
          :ref:`build pipeline`

+      .. versionchanged:: 0.5.0
+         Now supports including subdirectories within a post directory.

    .. attribute:: OUTPUT_DIR